 6. Create Processes and Use the Right Tools

-All the software you use should make your life easier and that’s why this is a crucial part of your business.
+All the software you use should make your life easier, and that’s why this is a crucial part of your business.
 Learning discipline is part of any freelancing business, and it has to be set from the first day, even before starting.

-We recommend the following software for people starting their freelancing career:
+I recommend the following software for people starting their freelancing career:

 7. Carefully Choose Your First Clients

-You can go for cold pitches or use one of the many Job Boards where you can offer you services at the price you want: the competition can be stiff, but you have the chance to build your portfolio and get your name in front of many people.
+You can go for cold pitches or use one of the many Job Boards where you can offer your services at the price you want: the competition can be stiff, but you have the chance to build your portfolio and get your name in front of many people.

 Companies want to have proof of what they’re buying, and in this way, you’re giving them the perfect proof they want.

 If you want to start a freelancing career, knowing how to sell yourself is imperative.
 With 57 million freelancers in the sole US, you need to pitch yourself in a way that demonstrates your abilities and why you are the best person for a specific company.